DIY Professional Headshots

 For most professionals, DIY headshots represent poor ROI compared to alternatives:

-• Time Value: 2-4 hours of setup, shooting, and editing versus 5 minutes with AI
+• Time value: 30-50 hours of learning and work versus 5 minutes with AI

-• Learning Curve: Photography skills take months or years to develop
+• Learning curve: Photography and editing skills take months or years to develop

-• One-Time Need: If you need headshots once, learning DIY makes no sense
+• One-time need: If you only need headshots once, learning DIY makes no sense

 The Practical Reality